-First of all, don’t love the way that sounds!
-But brown rice is undoubtedly the healthier big sister to white rice, because it’s a whole grain, and whole grains are awesome.
-The nice thing about brown rice, too, is that it’s 100% gluten-free if that’s a concern for you, but you still get the good stuff from it.
-This plant based pudding is made with leftover rice (or cooked just for this), then cooked again with a can of full-fat coconut milk.
+Brown rice is undoubtedly the healthier big sister to white rice, because it’s a whole grain, and whole grains are fantastic.
+This brown rice pudding pudding is made with leftover rice (or cooked just for this), which is then cooked again with a can of full-fat coconut milk.

-Why short grain rice?
-It’s most similar whole grain rice to arborio, which is the best rice for pudding.
+Short grain brown rice is the most similar whole grain rice to arborio, which is the best rice for pudding.
 Arborio rice has a high starch content, which creates the creamy texture of risotto, and is ideal for rice pudding.
 Short grain brown rice is the closest we can get and it works well.
 Cooking the rice beforehand, then a second time in the coconut milk, helps to imitate the starchy texture.

 Orange Vanilla Brown Rice Pudding

 - 400 grams cooked short grain brown rice

 - 400 ml canned full-fat coconut milk

 - 2-3 tablespoons maple syrup or honey to taste